nrwl/nx/docs/shared/nx-core.md

 ### Nx Knows What Is Affected

-Running `nx affected --target=test` will test all the projects affected by the current PR.
+Running `nx affected --target=test` will test all the projects affected by the current changes.

 ### Nx Caches and Distributes Tasks